 Every adult should have a durable power of attorney.

-A durable power of attorney is a document that will allow you to appoint someone you trust to engage in specified business, financial and legal transactions on your behalf.
-It is called “durable” because it does not terminate if you become incapacitated.
+A durable power of attorney allows you to appoint someone you trust to engage is specified business, financial and legal transactions on your behalf.
+It’s called durable because it does not terminate if you become incapacitated.

 If you become incapacitated and do not have a durable power of attorney, a guardianship may be necessary to allow someone to manage your financial affairs.
 The goal of a power of attorney statute is to reduce the need for guardianship proceedings by allowing people to plan ahead for their incapacity.

 Ideally, validly executed powers of attorney should be honored by all financial institutions.
 In practice, however, they are routinely rejected.

 For example, a colleague recently told me that a bank rejected her client’s power of because two months had elapsed since the client had signed it and the financial institution argued it was “stale” even though the power of attorney had no termination date.

 It made me wonder what would have happened had the client been incapacitated and unable to sign another power of attorney.
 In fact, it’s typically the principal’s incapacity that causes an agent to use a power of attorney.

 There is no statute in Texas that requires a financial institution to accept a validly executed power of attorney or penalizes it for failing to do so.
 So sometimes, out of the abundance of caution, financial institutions refuse to accept a power of attorney.